 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the Federal Work-Study Program.

-- The cost is equivalent to the tuition, junior housing at Loyola, and a reduced comprehensive fee paid to Loyola, plus a program fee.
+- The cost is equivalent to the tuition at Loyola, junior housing at Loyola, and a reduced comprehensive fee paid to Loyola, plus a program fee.

 - Completed online application form and an academic advisor acknowledgement form must be submitted by December 3 (Wednesday after Thanksgiving) for the fall or spring.

 - Applications require an advisor's signature.
 No more than 15 students will be accepted into the program.

 Auckland Student Ambassadors

 My name is TJ Scalfaro; I am a senior business marketing major from Lansdale, Pennsylvania.
 Going to New Zealand was the best choice I could have made in my academic career.
 Everyday was a new adventure loaded with meeting new people, exploring the city of Auckland, going on crazy adventures all over New Zealand, and so much more.
 New Zealand is the perfect program for anybody who likes the outdoors or simply enjoys warm sunny weather.
 Email me to ask me questions firstname.lastname@example.org

 My name is Emily Anne Palmer and I am a senior psychology and sociology undergraduate student.
 Outside of the classroom, I'm an adrenaline junky who loves outdoor recreation.
 I enjoyed living in Auckland because it incorporated both of my lifestyles as a committed student and as an outdoor aficionado.
 I was able to live the city life during the week but had the flexibility to go to the mountains and beaches on the weekends.
 Email me to ask me questions, email@example.com